brainzvsbeauty2/call-center-app/README.md

 ### Based on the Reason selected by the call center employee a list of fields should appear allowing the call center employee to write information about the call but also prompting and reminding them to ask the caller for certain information.

     List of data elements that will always be available:
+      * Name
+      * Email:
+      * Call back Number:
+      * Appears if Additional Steps Needed is Checked: Steps Text Area
+      * Checkbox: Issue Resolved [  ]
       * Main Customer Complaint/ Extended Reason for Calling
-      * Additional Notes
-      * Checkbox: Issue Resolved [  ]
-      * Appears if Issue Resolved is Checked: Resolution Notes Textarea
-      * Checkbox: Additional Steps Needed [  ]
-      * Appears if Additional Steps Needed is Checked: Steps Textarea

 ### For Web-Site Related calls the fields that the call center employee needs to fill out are: